 Often, these organizations are run by young people, people of color and other marginalized groups in the election process.

-This is important if your campaign depends on turning these marginalized groups out to vote and have their say.
+This is important if your campaign depends on turning these marginalized groups out to vote and have their say by showing how your elected officials can help.

 For example, Indivisible has chapters across the country, focused on flipping house and senate seats.
 They do this by organizing canvassing campaigns for local candidates.